Matterport

 Matterport LLC is an American 3D spatial mapping company headquartered in Sunnyvale, California.
 It is a subsidiary of CoStar Group.
-The company was founded in 2011 as a private startup and subsequently merged with a special-purpose acquisition company in 2021 to commence public trading on the Nasdaq.
-Following its acquisition by CoStar Group in February 2025, Matterport was delisted from the Nasdaq and now operates as a subsidiary.
-The current CEO is R.J.
+The company was founded in 2011 as a private startup and merged with a special-purpose acquisition company in 2021 to begin public trading on the Nasdaq, before being acquired by CoStar in 2025.
+As of May 2025, its CEO is R.J.
 Pittman.

 Matterport produces cameras used to capture images for 3D mapping of indoor spaces and the creation of digital twins.
-The company also provides various software as a service for real estate and property management.

-Technology

-Matterport's platform creates 3D models by combining specialized camera hardware with a cloud-based artificial intelligence engine.
-The core technology can be understood through its three main stages: data capture, cloud processing, and the final interactive model.

-Data Capture

-The first stage involves capturing both visual and spatial data.
-The method depends on the hardware used:
+It also provides software as a service for real estate and property management, which became its largest source of revenue.
+In 2024, a Delaware court ordered the company to pay its former CEO Bill Brown about US$79 million in damages over restrictions on his shares following the 2021 merger.
+Since October 2025, Matterport tours have been absent from Zillow listings amid a dispute between Zillow and CoStar.